refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 These methods are used to perform CRUD operations by **refine**

+**refine** comes with different data providers out of the box, but the one we’re interested in and will be using in this tutorial is the refine-simple-rest data provider, a data provider for communicating with RESTful APIs.

 ## Using Data Providers in refine

 You can register your data provider to the `<Refine>` component by passing to `dataProvider` property.